All Episodes

 Again, insulting voters in Foley's district.

-Most people in Mark Foley's district know he's not on the ballot.
+Most people in Mark Foley's district know he's not on the ballot?

 Would you think most people know he's resigned?

-The idea that just because Foley's name's on the ballot and Republicans couldn't go in there in privacy and vote for Foley, even though they know they're not.
+The idea that just because Foley's name's on the ballot and Republicans couldn't go in there in privacy and vote for Foley, even though they know they're not, they're voting for this Joe Negron guy.

-Now that that is stunning.
+Now, that is stunning.

-She got a that's a hyphenated name.
+She got it, it's a hyphenated name.

 You got to write in three names there.